uffe/awesome-react-components/readme.md

 # Time

-*Format time / date / age to be human readable.
+<em>Format time / date / age to be human readable.

 My app is a social news site and I'm using React.
 I'm showing lot's of dates and I want to display them a nice human readable format.
 E.g. "Posted 9 minutes ago.".

-All kinds of printing of times, dates, time-agos, in a readable fashion is interessting to me.*
+All kinds of printing of times, dates, time-agos, in a readable fashion is interessting to me.</em>

  - [react-time](https://github.com/andreypopp/react-time) - Component for React to render relative and/or formatted dates into &lt;time&gt; HTML5 element.
  - [react-timeago](https://github.com/nmn/react-timeago) - A simple time-ago component for ReactJs.